lauler1/WebAssemblyStudy/learn/wasm_hello_world_c_CMake_dll/readme.md

 Back to [home](../readme.md)

-This is an example of wasm using C language, makefile and Dynamic Linking
+This is an example of wasm using C language, CMake and Dynamic Linking.

 It needs [Emscripten SDK (emsdk)](../readme.md#Installing-the-C-Emscripten-SDK)